Reputation Stadium Tour: Concert film

-Taylor Swift: Reputation Stadium Tour is a concert film by the American singer-songwriter Taylor Swift, documenting the second performance at AT&T Stadium in Arlington, Texas on her record-breaking fifth headlining concert tour, the Reputation Stadium Tour.
+Taylor Swift: Reputation Stadium Tour is a concert film documenting the second performance at AT&T Stadium in Arlington, Texas, of the Reputation Stadium Tour.
 It was released on December 31, 2018, exclusively via Netflix for a limited time.

 Swift announced on social media on her birthday, December 13, that the concert film would be released globally in partnership with Netflix on New Year's Eve.
 It was filmed on the last day of the North American leg of the tour.
 For their work on the film, Tamlyn Wright and Baz Halpin were nominated in the category "Variety, Reality or Event Special" at the 24th Art Directors Guild Annual Excellence in Production Design Awards.
 The film left Netflix on December 30, 2023, five years after its original release.
-As of to date, there have been no announcements of where the film will be available after it leaves Netflix.